jvherck/dicebear/README.md

 ---

+## Contributing
+This is currently not possible (since it's a fairly small project I doubt it will be possible in the future).
+However, you do can open an issue to report a bug or error, and I'll take a look at it.

+---

 ## Credits
 Special thanks to [DiceBear](https://github.com/dicebear) ([Florian Körner](https://github.com/FlorianKoerner))
-for making this amazing API and to all artists that helped making avatars!
+for making this amazing API and to all artists that made these awesome avatars!

 ## Licenses and privacy policy
 - Dicebear **Licenses**: https://avatars.dicebear.com/licenses